 “If you are truly an honest and wise man,” another journalist asked, “would you please take back the remark about burned politicians — or name a politician that was burned in the Netherlands?”

 When Hoekstra, who was born in the Netherlands but raised in Michigan as a staunch social conservative, called for another question, two reporters asked him, “Why don’t you answer the question?”
-Another told the former member of U.S. Congress, “This is the Netherlands; you have to answer questions.”
+Another told the former Congressman, “This is the Netherlands; you have to answer questions.”

-After Hoekstra had presented his credentials to the Dutch king in the Hague on Wednesday, the former U.S. representative told reporters that he would be “moving on” from the controversy over his remarks.
+After Hoekstra had presented his credentials to the Dutch king in the Hague on Wednesday, the new ambassador told reporters that he would be “moving on” from the controversy over his remarks.

 But the reporters failed to play along, with one quickly asking, “Will you be visiting our ‘no-go areas?'”